caioamaral/caioamaral.github.io/_posts/2017-4-21-Hello-World.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yQ-PQTPhuQg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-After that in 2014, a new Caio had grown out of me.
-Anthony, my son, was born in October 2014, I have now oficially joined the dad's club.
-Check how it was his first years, from his mom's point of view!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/zLOtbMmuwJs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Througout my life I haven't sit for a breeze, I am continiously studying and pushing myself to learn and experience on a daily manner.
 I trully believe we gotta go out of confort zone to keep growing.
 Sitting long hours in front of TV, or sleeping till late isn't really my style.
 I like being in a fast paced environment and feeling myself in continuous improvement.

 This blog is here to help me out to express myself and get to know more people, just like you.
 Leave a comment :)